1 Health Source

 Remember - there is no upfront cost to you or your practice.

 We understand the importance of submitting the claims accurately the first time.
-The billing company that we work with specializes in wound care claims.
-It is not a requirement that you use them however we do recommend that you consider using them for either wound care only claims or for all of your claims.
+Our billing company specializes in wound care claims.
+It is not a requirement that you use Bill MD however we do recommend that you consider using Bill MD for either wound care only claims or for all of your claims.

 We are here to help you and your practice.
 Our offerings extend far beyond wound care solutions.
 Your Representative can go through some additional solutions to consider to help improve your patients' care.